Program Director: Pamela Carre

 Senior Companion volunteers are 55 years and older who are low-income and trained to provide friendship and companionship at no cost to elderly individuals who are often living alone and may be at risk for institutional placement.
 Senior Companions serve as the eyes and ears of the agency detecting changes or potential problems with clients.

 Senior Companions provide services to frail elderly, adults with disabilities and terminal illnesses who need extra assistance to live independently in their own homes.
 The volunteers and their clients benefit from the program which helps them to maintain independence, reduce isolation, improve positive mental health, quality of life and their dignity.

 Senior Companions encourage clients with their daily activities, whether it’s preparing a meal, going for walks, playing games, reading mail/newspaper, or giving families or caregivers of clients much-needed time off.

-Senior Companions visit three to six clients weekly and serve up to 20 hours per week.
-Most are entitled to a tax-free hourly stipend, reimbursement for mileage and meals, if they meet eligibility guidelines.
+Senior Companions visit their clients approximately two times a week and serve up to 20 hours per week.
+Most are entitled to a tax-free hourly stipend if they meet the income eligibility guidelines.

 Program Benefits & Impact

 In fiscal Year 2012-2013: 144 Volunteers provided companionship services to 459 clients and completed 89,284 volunteer service hours, valued at $1,976,747, (11,035 hours were provided through the Respite Program).